opencpi/opencpi/tools/cdk/examples/bestfit_test/README.txt

-To run the best fit test type
+To run the best fit test type, on three different test cases
 > make run

-Or to run the different test cases type
-> ./runit

 To run the test mabually type
 > ./bestfit <thoughput> <distortion> <memusage>